cedricbastin/macos-setup/mac-setup/additional-applications-and-tools.md

 Apps and tools to be installed by running either `brew install <name>` or `brew cask install <app name>` (for Apps with a UI) in the Terminal.

+- **AppCleaner** - easily delete Apps and they connected configuration and hidden files
 - **Macdown** - basic Markdown editor which renders a preview on the fly

 ## Other

+- **Google Drive 'Backup and Sync'** - to sync the few files that I have in GDrive
+- **Spotify** - Music streaming great

 ## App Preferences